About NEC Baby Formula Lawsuits

 Science has shown that preterm babies benefit from human milk over cow’s milk-based formula.
 According to the American Academy of Pediatrics, researchers have found that NICU babies who received breastmilk scored higher for mental, motor, and behavioral skills as toddlers.
 But offering breast milk to a baby isn’t always easy.
 Some mothers struggle to produce milk after giving birth weeks earlier than expected, and not everyone has access to donor breast milk.

 Enfamil preemie formula and Similac preemie formula are both marketed as safe, healthy options for preterm infants, so it’s not surprising that hospitals and parents opt for them.
 They may not realize they have other choices, like human milk-based formula.
-It’s seen less in hospitals than big-name formula brands, but companies like Prolacta create preemie formulas derived entirely from human donor milk.
+It’s seen less in hospitals, but companies like Prolacta create preemie formulas derived entirely from human donor milk.